 $ vim ~/.bashrc

 Find a place in the file, where you want to keep the aliases.
-For example, you can add them in the end of the file.
-For organizations purposes you can leave a comment before your aliases something like this:
+For example, you can add them at the end of the file.
+For organization purposes, you can leave a comment before your aliases something like this:

 #My custom aliases alias home=”ssh -i ~/.ssh/mykep.pem [email protected]” alias ll="ls -alF"

 Save the file.
 The file will be automatically loaded in your next session.
 If you want to use the newly defined alias in the current session, issue the following command: